neulab/BARTScore/README.md

 >>> bart_scorer.score(['This is interesting.'], ['This is fun.'])
 ```

+### Notes on use
+Since we are using the average log-likelihood for target tokens, the calculated scores will be smaller than 0 (the probability is between 0 and 1, so the log of it should be negative).
+The higher the log-likelihood, the higher the probability.

+To give an example, if SummaryA gets a score of -1 while SummaryB gets a score of -100, this means that the model thinks SummaryA is better than summaryB.
 ## Bib
 Please cite our work if you find it useful.
 ```